finos/FDC3/docs/api/spec.md

 Other interfaces defined in the spec are not critical to define as concrete types.
 Rather, the Desktop Agent should expect to have objects of the interface shape passed into or out of their library.

+### Implementation language

+FDC3 and the Desktop Agent API it defines are intended to be independent of particular programming languages and platforms and hence the original definitions, produced in TypeScript, may be translated into other languages.
+However, this also places limitations on the API definitions as they need to be widely implementable in other languages.

+Specifically, the use of ['unions'](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html) of primitive values in API type and metadata objects, or function parameters SHOULD be avoided as they often cannot be replicated in other languages.
+Unions of more complex types (such as specific [Context](ref/Context) Types) may be used where a suitable interface is available or can be created to allow the required polymorphism in languages other than TypeScript.

 ### API Access

 The FDC3 API can be made available to an application through a number of different methods.
 In the case of web applications, a Desktop Agent MUST provide the FDC3 API via a global accessible as `window.fdc3`.
 Implementors MAY additionally make the API available through modules, imports, or other means.